-- Accredited with prestigious ABB Value Provider Certification in June 2015. - Moved into new office building at Tuas Crescent. - Completed 4:1 share consolidation exercise on 22 February 2016.

-- Set up new outlet under PT Xin Ming Hua Engine on 8 June 2016 in Surabaya, Indonesia. - Entered into a non-binding memorandum of understanding with Myanmar MarcoPolo Co., Ltd. in relation to the incorporation of a joint venture company in Myanmar. - Closed down China (Shanghai) overseas office in March 2017. - Set up new outlet under PT Xin Ming Hua Engine on 8 January 2018 in Samarinda, Indonesia. - Incorporation of Vivo Power Myanmar Company Limited in Myanmar in February 2018. - Disposal of shares in Z-Power Automation (Vietnam) Co., Ltd. in February 2018. - Struck off of wholly-owned subsidiary, AceGen Pte.
+- Breakthrough into Vietnam with orders for generator sets. - Acquired 80% shareholdings of Z-Power Automation Pte.
+Ltd. into the enlarged Group on 4 March 2015. - Accredited with prestigious ABB Value Provider Certification in June 2015. - Moved into new office building at Tuas Crescent. - Set up new outlet under PT Xin Ming Hua Engine on 8 June 2016 in Surabaya, Indonesia. - Closed down China (Shanghai) overseas office in March 2017. - Set up new outlet under PT Xin Ming Hua Engine on 8 January 2018 in Samarinda, Indonesia. - Incorporation of Vivo Power Myanmar Company Limited in Myanmar in February 2018. - Disposal of shares in Z-Power Automation (Vietnam) Co., Ltd. in February 2018. - Struck off of wholly-owned subsidiary, AceGen Pte.
 Ltd. in February 2018. - Disposed of Z-Power Automation Pte.
 Ltd. on 8 October 2019.